RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/Glossary.rst

 .. glossary::

-    algorithm
-        A step-by-step process for solving a category of problems.

-    body
-        The statements inside a loop.

     counter
         A variable used to count something, usually initialized to zero and incremented in the body of a loop.

     cursor
         An invisible marker that keeps track of where the next character will be printed.

     definite iteration
         A loop where we have an upper bound on the number of times the body will be executed.
 Definite iteration is usually best coded as a ``for`` loop.

     escape sequence
-        An escape character, \\, followed by one or more printable characters used to designate a nonprintable character.
+        An escape character, ``\``, followed by one or more printable characters used to designate a non-printable character.

-    generalize
-        To replace something unnecessarily specific (like a constant value) with something appropriately general (like a variable or parameter).
-        Generalization makes code more versatile, more likely to be reused, and sometimes even easier to write.

     infinite loop
         A loop in which the terminating condition is never satisfied.

     indefinite iteration
-        A loop where we just need to keep going until some condition is met.
+        A loop we need to keep repeating until some condition is met.
 A ``while`` statement is used for this case.

-    iteration
-        Repeated execution of a set of programming statements.

-    loop
-        A statement or group of statements that execute repeatedly until a terminating condition is satisfied.

-    loop variable
-        A variable used as part of the terminating condition of a loop.

     nested loop
         A loop inside the body of another loop.